 How to irrigate following chemical eye injury

-- You will need a number of saline bags, a giving set and towels.
+- A number of saline bags, a giving set and towels are needed.

 - Sit the patient by a sink.
 Instil anaesthetic drops and gently tilt the patient's head back so that they are holding it over the rim of the sink, explaining what you are going to do (this is easy to forget in the rush - irrigation can be unpleasant in the first few moments, until a steady stream is achieved).

 - Remove contact lenses if present.

 - Use a 500 ml bag of saline and empty it into the conjunctival sac, using a purpose-built irrigator if you have one - or through a standard giving set (cut the end of the tubing if necessary to deliver the fluid more quickly).

 - Ensure that both upper and lower fornices are irrigated.
 As a rough guide, check the pH between bag change-overs.